 As we transition into autumn, we’ll discuss hormone-related wellness, explore the dynamics of privilege and oppression in herbalism, and delve into the wonders of mushroom hunting.
-To wrap up the course, students will present their research on a condition of their choosing, deepening their herbal skill set.
+To wrap up the course, students will present their research on a health condition of their choosing, deepening their herbal skill set.
 At the end of the term, students will have the tools and the confidence to create their own apothecary and serve as a health and first aid resource for their community.

 There are many approaches to herbalism; this course is designed from a feminist, queer perspective in which weeds are embraced and wild is wonderful.
 Our focus is bioregional, stressing sustainability and accessibility for everyone.

 The Herbal Immersion Program is taught by Missy Rohs and features Gradey Proctor, Lara Pacheco, Lydia Bartholow, and other guest instructors.
 It meets Wednesdays and Thursdays, April through October, for a total of over 240 hours of class time.

 The total cost of the HIP is $2900, with discounts offered for pre-payment in full.
 A payment plan is available.
 There is a small scholarship available to students of color and LGBTQI students; please inquire for details.